David S. Alavi, PhD

 - Prosecuting the patent application

-the Filing Receipt, we will receive an Office Action from the Examiner assigned
+- About 12 to 24 months (or more), we will receive an Office Action from the Examiner assigned

 compliance with formal requirements, and conducted a search of the prior